 The first dose of the COVID-19 vaccine will give you some protection from coronavirus.
-However, you need to have the two doses of the vaccine to give you the best protection.
-The vaccine trials suggest that the second dose of the Pfizer/BioNTech vaccine should be given after a minimum of 21 days and the second dose of the Oxford/AstraZeneca vaccine should be given after a minimum of 28 days.
+However, you need to have both doses of the vaccine to give you the best protection.
+Second doses are typically administered a minimum of 8-weeks after the first dose.

-When you have your first dose, you should receive a record card with your next appointment written on it for an appointment.
+When you have your first dose, you may receive a leaflet and a record card with your next appointment written on it.

 Keep your record card safe and make sure you keep your next appointment to get your second dose.

 If you were on immunosuppressant medications (including steroids of 10mg or more per day) when you had your first two doses, you will be recommended to have a third dose for your primary course.

 The level of protection provided by the COVID-19 vaccines has been shown to wane over time.
 Therefore, to ensure continued protection against the virus, booster doses are being offered a minimum of three months after completing your primary course.
 This booster dose will help extend the protection you gained from your first doses and give you longer term protection.
 The booster will help to reduce the risk of you needing admission to hospital due to COVID-19 infection.

 The JCVI advises a preference for mRNA-type vaccines such as Moderna and Pfizer to be offered as the booster dose irrespective of which vaccine was used for your first doses.
 Where the Pfizer and Moderna vaccines cannot be offered (e.g. due to contraindication), vaccination with a different vaccine may be considered.